 All assigned activities of a TA, other than Employer-required Training as detailed in Article 16.15, shall be included in the number of allotted hours of work, as set out in Appendix A, the Teaching Assistant Form.

-By no later than the Tuesday prior to the start of the Academic Term, the Employer will send the TA a copy of the TAF with Section A of the TAF completed and will inform the TA of the information required to create the E-Contract.
+By no later than five (5) Calendar days prior to the start of the Academic Term, the Employer will send the TA a copy of the TAF with Section A of the TAF completed or will send the TA a communication with all information listed in Section A and will inform the TA of the information required to create the E-Contract.

+The TA shall provide the required information within two business days of the communication received pursuant to 16.07 (b).

-The TA shall provide the required information no later than the Thursday prior to the start of the Academic Term.
+The Employment Supervisor and TA shall meet or otherwise communicate to review and complete the TAF.
+The TAF shall be signed no later than two (2) business days prior to the fifteenth (15th) of the month.
+Prior to signing the E-Contract, the completed TAF should be signed.
+The TA shall be provided with a copy of the signed TAF.

-If the TA provides the proper information in a timely fashion as per Article 16.07 (c), the Employer will complete the E-Contract and send it to the TA by no later than the first Monday of the Academic Term.

 The TA shall sign the E-Contract immediately upon receipt.

-The Employment Supervisor and TA shall meet or otherwise communicate no later than the second week of the Academic Term to review Section B of the TAF.
-By the end of the second week of the Academic Term, the completed TAF shall be signed.
-The TA shall be provided a copy of the signed TAF.
+The finalized E-Contract will be signed by the TA no later than the fifteenth (15th) of the month.

 At the request of a TA or Employment Supervisor, the Employment Supervisor and the TA shall meet at or around the mid-point of the TAship for the purpose of conducting a review of the TA’s assigned activities.
 This review shall ensure that the TA’s hours of work, as set out in their TAF, continue to be appropriate.
-In the event that either the Employment Supervisor or the TA feels that a reallocation of activities within the assigned hours is required, a subsequent meeting will be held.
-If a decision is made to reallocate activities within the assigned hours, Section B of the TAF shall be revised accordingly.
+In the event that the Employment Supervisor or the TA agree that a reallocation of activities within the assigned hours is required, Section B of the TAF shall be revised accordingly.

 Where hours of work beyond the total allotted in the TAF are required, extra paid hours may be offered during the appointment by the Employer with the agreement of the TA.
 A new TAF shall be completed when there are extra paid hours.
 There will be no consequences for a TA who declines hours in excess of the total hours allotted on the original TAF.